SharePoint/sp-dev-docs/docs/declarative-customization/site-design-rest-api.md

 ### Examples

-Here's an example of retrieving a site script JSON object from the Contoso site collection.
+Here is an example of retrieving a site script JSON object from the Contoso site collection.

 ```javascript
 RestRequest("/_api/Microsoft.Sharepoint.Utilities.WebTemplateExtensions.SiteScriptUtility.GetSiteScriptFromWeb", {